 - A few drops of your preferred flavouring

-If you’re new to tempering chocolate then I’d recommend you take a look at my video tutorial…
+Temper the chocolate - If you're new to tempering chocolate the take a look at my video tutorial

 - Place about half of your chocolate into a small pan over a very low heat (or bain marie if you prefer) and heat the chocolate until it reaches a temperature of 48ºC – Don’t worry if not all of the chocolate has melted, it will continue to melt after it’s removed from the heat.